 Regarding interest rate fluctuation risks, lease fee receivables and installment receivables, etc., the primary operating assets of the Company, adopt a long-term fixed interest rate.
-On the other hand, because there are variable interest rates within the financing through bank borrowings, etc., the Company manages and performs comprehensive hedges of liabilities so that the expected principal of derivative transactions that are hedging instruments is within the scope of hedged liabilities based on the comprehensive management of assets and liabilities (ALM).
-Furthermore, the Company hedges by interest rate swaps for the purpose of locking in profit on individual projects.
+On the other hand, because there are variable interest rates within the financing through bank borrowings, etc., the Company manages and performs comprehensive hedges so that the expected principal of derivative transactions that are hedging instruments is within the scope of hedged liabilities based on the comprehensive management of assets and liabilities (ALM: Asset Liability Management).
+Furthermore, the Company uses interest rate-related derivative transactions for the purpose of locking in profit on individual projects.

-Regarding foreign currency exchange rate fluctuation risks, the Company hedges through currency swaps, forward exchange contracts, and liabilities denominated in foreign currencies for individual assets and liabilities denominated in foreign currencies, investment in equity for overseas consolidated subsidiaries and overseas affiliates, and available-for-sale securities denominated in foreign currencies.
+Regarding foreign currency exchange rate fluctuation risks, the Company uses currency-related derivative transactions and hedges through liabilities denominated in foreign currencies for individual assets and liabilities denominated in foreign currencies, investment in equity for overseas consolidated subsidiaries and overseas affiliates, and available-for-sale securities denominated in foreign currencies.